WHY ARE INDUSTRIAL CYBER ATTACKERS TARGETING MANUFACTURING PLANTS?

 · Outdated systems present a big security challenge, as technology and cyber crime methods are constantly evolving.
 Legacy systems which haven’t been updated, or security systems which rely on manual processes, should be updated to address the volume and variety of today’s cyber threats.

 · Network security needs to be open enough to allow access to permitted devices but not leave security holes.
 Risk management is key – bear in mind that cybercriminals could be helped in getting access by dishonest or former employees.
 Change passwords regularly, don’t send sensitive data over a public network, and encrypt information where possible.

 · Automated manufacturing equipment typically uses both software and hardware to control it.
 Software protection in these machines can be programmed to prevent machine designs and intellectual property being copied or transferred.
 Software security firms can provide these solutions.

 As your business evolves, your insurance protection will also need to progress.
 Cyber Liability cover can give you financial reassurance in the event of a cyber attack.
-Talk to Howard Insuranceabout how you can protect your business with a complete Manufacturing Insurance package, tailored to suit your needs.
+Talk to Howard Insurance Services about how you can protect your business with a complete Manufacturing Insurance package, tailored to suit your needs.